 The best way to tackle a dirty and stained patio will depend to some extent on what state it’s in following the winter’s onslaught.
 A patio that’s only a tad grubby can probably be cleaned with soapy water.

-Here’s the lowdown on each alternative.
+Here’s the detailed lowdown on each method.

 1. Clean a patio with soapy water

 If your patio has come through the winter in fairly good shape, a soap solution might be all that’s needed for your patio cleaning task and can return it to its former glory.
 Tidy away any furniture that’s spent the winter on the patio first, then brush loose debris from the surface, and pull up any weeds.